BrendoAlmeida/Geminify/README.md

 - Combines well-known tracks with hidden gems
 - Creates unique listening experiences tailored to your input

+### 3. Fluid Dark Glass Interface 🪟🌌

+- A responsive “fluid glass” inspired UI that keeps the focus on the music
+- One-click Spotify login paired with inline playlist previews
+- Real-time status updates while Gemini generates or Spotify builds your mixes

 ## How It Works

 1. Connect your Spotify account